-Erin Engelhardt was a SHAD at University of Waterloo in 1990 and has been involved with SHAD at Carleton University over the past seven years as a guest lecturer.
-Erin is thrilled to return in a formal capacity as co-Director of SHAD Carleton.
+Erin Engelhardt was a SHAD at University of Waterloo in 1990 and has been involved with SHAD at Carleton University as a guest lecturer since 2009 and has served as Program Director since 2016.

 In her spare time Erin loves to make things, deconstruct things, paint, garden, hike and volunteer her time in STEM education programs.
 Erin also writes fiction and poetry and is a voracious reader of all things scientific.
 Erin has an avid curiosity about the world and is ever seeking better ways to tread lightly and with joy within it.
 Erin is also a mother of two and wife to a fellow SHAD.

 Dan has been a SHAD teacher-fellow at SHAD Carleton since 2011.
 In that time, he has given lectures, provided workshops and had a great time talking with hundreds of wonderful SHADs.
-When not at SHAD, Dan is busy running a very busy music department at Bayview Secondary School in Richmond Hill, Ontario.
-With over 400 musicians participating in 7 ensembles, there isn’t much time to dream about SHAD but he finds the time anyway.
-Dan is also the director of the Toronto Youth Symphonic Winds which is a Toronto based group that has performed with guest musicians such as The Canadian Brass, Torq, Cadence and, this spring, The Shuffle Demons.
+When not at SHAD, he is a busy music teacher at Vaughan Secondary School in Thornhill, Ontario.
+Dan is also the director of the Toronto Youth Symphonic Winds which is a Toronto based wind ensemble that has performed with guest musicians such as The Canadian Brass, Torq, Cadence, the Shuffle Demons and many more.

 When musical activities are done for the day, Dan enjoys reading, golfing and is currently “trying” to learn Korean (this last part gives him legitimate reasons to listen to Kpop and watch dramas and Running Man - IT’S MY HOMEWORK!!!!)